Assured Shorthold tenancy

 If you are moving into a self-contained home, you will be given an assured tenancy.
 You should read your tenancy agreement carefully and ensure you keep it safe.

 Here is some information about your rights under the assured tenancy agreement.
-Please contact the Housing Manager if you have any further queries.
+Please contact the Operations Manager if you have any further queries.

 You have security of tenure in your home as long as you occupy the premises as your only or principal home.
 This means that your tenancy can only be brought to an end by an order from the court.
 If there is a serious breach of your tenancy agreement and there is no alternative, then CHISEL may have no choice but to start legal proceedings.